 Individual therapy gives people a chance to share their struggles one-on-one with a trained therapist in a confidential setting.
-As a person shares his or her addiction struggles with a therapist, the two form a strong client-therapist relationship which helps the member find healing, work through various struggles that led them to addiction, find healthier coping strategies, and make goals for success.
+As a person shares his or her addiction struggles with a therapist, the two form a strong client-therapist relationship which helps the client find healing.
+Individual therapy also allows a person to work through the struggles that led them to addiction, find healthier coping strategies, and make goals for success.
 This private session gives members a chance to share openly with one trusted expert in order to go in-depth on problem areas.

 Group therapy can offer similar benefits to support groups with the addition of a trained therapist to guide discussion, model appropriate behavior, and encourage positive interaction between group therapy members.
 There is a strength in numbers, and group therapy is no exception.
 We are raised in family units, and that is where we learn some of our most important behaviors and attitudes.
 Group therapy can have the same powerful affect as a healthy, functioning family can, teaching you how to overcome obstacles in life and struggles with addiction.
 Other group therapy members and the therapist can challenge negative beliefs and behaviors while still supporting you as a person.

 Addiction can be very isolating at times.
 Many members of group therapy say that they feel a sense of relief when they find that there are others who have had the same struggles.
 They learn to have healthy interactions with individuals and be honest with the therapist and other group members about their struggles.
 For some people it is the first safe place they have found to open up about their addictions and their lives.